-The commission shall cooperate with federal and other state agencies in administering the provisions of the Post-Secondary Educational Institution Act [21-23-1 NMSA 1978].
+The commission shall cooperate with federal and other state agencies in administering the provisions of the Post-Secondary Educational Institution Act [this article].
 The state corporation commission [public regulation commission] shall cooperate with the commission by identifying post-secondary educational institutions that apply for corporate charters.
 The state department of public education shall cooperate with the commission by providing the technical assistance necessary to develop minimum standards that post-secondary educational institutions shall meet and any other assistance that would be of aid in the administration of the Post-Secondary Educational Institution Act.